ZigBee Temperature and Humidity Sensors for Smart Buildings and HVAC Systems (2026 Guide)

 • Logistics Support: Warehousing in EU/UK/US to reduce delivery times (typically 2–3 weeks for regional orders) and customs delays.

-1. Request a Sample Kit: Test the PIR323 + SEG-X5 Gateway in your commercial environment (e.g., a factory zone, hotel floor) to validate accuracy, connectivity, and BMS integration.
+1. Request a Sample Kit: Test the THS317 + SEG-X5 Gateway in your commercial environment (e.g., a factory zone, hotel floor) to validate accuracy, connectivity, and BMS integration.

 2. Customize for Your Project: Work with OWON’s ODM team to adjust probe length, reporting intervals, or certifications (e.g., ATEX for explosive zones in chemical plants) to match your needs.

-3. Lock in Wholesale Terms: Connect with OWON’s B2B team to finalize bulk pricing, delivery timelines, and post-sales support (24/7 technical assistance for global deployments).
+3. Lock in Wholesale Terms: Connect with OWON’s smart building and IoT solution specialists to finalize bulk pricing, delivery timelines, and post-sales support (24/7 technical assistance for global deployments).

-To accelerate your commercial environmental monitoring project, contact OWON’s B2B specialists at [sales@owon.com] for a free energy savings analysis and sample kit.
+To accelerate your commercial environmental monitoring project, contact OWON’s HVAC and smart building solution team for a free energy savings analysis and sample kit.

 Post time: Sep-29-2025